 |Purlin:||Longitudinal roof timber supporting common rafters, usually set in the plane of the roof; framed into the principal rafters, and/or set into a masonry gable (see above and Fig. b).

-Butt Purlin: Method of framing purlin to the rafter; see below.
+Butt Purlin: Method of framing purlin to the principal rafter; see below.

 |Purlin, Clasped:||Awaiting entry; awaiting illustration|

 |Queen Post:||Strictly, a timber rising vertically from a tie beam to support a purlin or plate; set in pairs.
 Awaiting illustration|

 |Queen Strut:||Vertical timber rising from a tie beam to support a rafter or a collar; set in pairs.|

 |Rafter, Principal:||See Principal Rafter above|

 |Reversed Assembly:||Similar to the English Tying Joint, but the wall plate is placed on top of the tie beam rather than vice-versa.
 See below:|

 |Ridge:||Longitudinal timber framed at the apex of a roof, often called a ridge piece.

 In 1439 at St John’s Church, Bury St Edmunds, the ridge piece is called a ‘rof tre’.

 More generally, the line where the inclined planes of a roof meet.
 See illustration.